 This travel course is designed to familiarize students with Cuban history, culture and art.
 Visits to museums, artists’ studios, printshops and cultural centers in and around Havana will complement studio work.
 READ MORE

 All students are required to remain in good academic standing in order to participate in the WS travel course/studio.
 Failure to remain in good academic standing can lead to removal from the course, either before or during the course.
 Also in cases where WS travel courses and studios do not reach student capacity, the course may be cancelled after the last day of Wintersession travel course registration.
 As such, all students are advised not to purchase flights for participation in Wintersession travel courses until the course is confirmed to run, which happens within the week after the final Wintersession travel course registration period.

-Estimated travel costs include tuition, accommodation, some meals, field trips, museum entrances and health and travel insurance and airfare costs (when specified).
+The estimated travel costs include tuition, accommodation, some meals, field trips, museum entrances and health and travel insurance and airfare costs (when specified).
 All final costs will be posted in September.

 Limited, need-based scholarships available.
 Deadline for financial aid applications will be announced in September.